MusicalMaddie/MusicalMaddie/README.md

 - 👯 I’m looking to collaborate on **OpenSource Projects**

 - 👨‍💻 All of my projects are available within **[My Repositories](https://github.com/MusicalMaddie?tab=repositories)**

+- ⚡ Fun fact: I play the accordion and have a degree in Piano Performance!

 - 📫 How to reach me **maddiemeyers@outlook.com**